 - Hennepin COPE, 612-596-1223

-If you are not sure where to turn for help or support, contact us at 763-531-2424 and we will be happy to talk with you over the phone or in person, or connect you with support resources in your community.
+If you are not sure where to turn for help or support, we will be happy to talk with you over the phone or in person, or connect you with support resources in your community.

 Some of the most frequent questions we encounter in working with hospice families involve how children grieve, and how the adults in their lives can best explain difficult concepts and provide support.
-Children of all ages do recognize and respond to the death of a loved one, but their expressions of grief can vary widely based upon their developmental stage.
-Below is some information on how children of various ages may respond to a death, along with tips on how to process a significant loss with a child, as paraphrased from teaching sheets compiled by the Hospice & Palliative Nurses Association.
+Children of all ages recognize and respond to the death of a loved one, but their expressions of grief can vary widely based upon their developmental stage.
+This webinar, Helping Your Grieving Children, lays out the different stages and ways to help children and youth who are grieving.

 - New York Life Foundation